 A vacation rental on the Strip puts you and your family right in the thick of the action.
-Kids will enjoy attractions like the gondola rides at the Venetian Hotel, the replicas of the Brooklyn Bridge, and a Coney Island roller coaster at the New York, New York Hotel, and the WildLife Habitat at the Flamingo Hotel.
-Families can chow down at one of the great buffets in the area before catching a music concert or theatrical performance at night.
+Kids will enjoy attractions like the gondola rides at the Venetian Hotel, the replica of the Brooklyn Bridge and a Coney Island roller coaster at the New York, New York Hotel, and the Wildlife Habitat at the Flamingo Hotel.
+Families can chow down at one of the great buffets in the area before catching a concert or theatrical performance at night.

 There are a ton of incredible neighborhoods in Las Vegas.
 Look for a lovely single-family home for rent in Anthem.
-Look for beautiful mission-style homes in Centennial hills.
-For a great deal on a rambler or tudor-style, check out Green Valley Ranch.
-This neighborhood is amazing for families.
-Be careful if you stay here; you might not want to leave!
+Look for beautiful mission-style homes in Centennial Hills.
+For a great deal on a ranch or Tudor-style home, check out Green Valley Ranch; this neighborhood is amazing for families.
+Be careful if you stay here — you might not want to leave!

 Where to Stay

 Finding a great price at one of these resorts is a waiting game.
-We’d suggest keeping a close eye on the resorts that you’re interested in because things can change daily!
-Stay connected during the planning process of your family Vegas trip here, and make sure you don’t miss out on the best price for you and your family.
+We’d suggest keeping a close eye on the resorts that you’re interested in because things can change daily.
+Stay connected during the planning process of your family Vegas trip and make sure you don’t miss out on the best price.

-Pro traveler tip: When booking your trip, don’t forget to ask if the resort’s pool is heated.
-This might sound a little crazy in the desert, but if you’re traveling in January, an unheated pool will be chilly.
+Pro Traveler Tip: When booking your trip, don’t forget to ask if the resort’s pool is heated.
+This might sound a little crazy in the desert, but if you’re traveling in January, an unheated pool can be chilly.

-Lake Mead happens to offer easy access to Hoover Dam, and it’s also home to a number of great lakeside resorts that offer elegant accommodations and numerous fun-in-the-sun family activities.
-Several major hotel chains operate large resorts on Lake Mead, and each has special amenities for families.
+Lake rentals offer easy access to the dam, as are a number of great lakeside resorts that offer elegant accommodations and numerous fun-in-the-sun family activities.
+Several major hotel chains operate resorts on Lake Mead, and each has special amenities for families.

 Where to Stay

 Find a condo or single-family home over by Whalen Baseball Field.
 Looking for something a little more upscale.
-Look for a luxury home for rent by the Boulder City Golf Course.
-The Hemenway Park neighborhood also offers some gorgeous luxury homes.
-And the kids will love being so close to the park.
+Look for a luxury home to rent by the Boulder City Golf Course.
+The Hemenway Park neighborhood also offers some gorgeous luxury homes, and the kids will love being so close to the park.

-Pro traveler tip: This is a small community with an average age of 50.
-This is a quiet community and a great option if you and family want a calm basecamp for your Las Vegas getaway.
+Pro Traveler Tip: This is a small community with an average age of 50.
+It’s overall a quiet place to stay, and a great option if you and family want a calm basecamp for your Las Vegas getaway.

-Also nearby is Henderson, NV, a town that’s earned multiple awards for livability.
-This is the second largest city in Nevada, bested only by Las Vegas, herself.
+Also nearby is Henderson, Nevada, a town that’s earned multiple awards for livability.
+This is the second largest city in Nevada, bested only by Las Vegas itself.
 Looking for more ideas about Henderson?
-Check out this article for a deeper dive into the area.
+Check out this guide for a deeper dive into the area.